“Gabe, our fatal flaw is that we don’t need each other.” While the words were harsh, his wife’s voice was matter-of-fact.

 Hand to heart, Ray promised to see Gabe safely into a cab, saying he’d call a cab-driver friend who would ensure Gabe actually got inside his apartment.

 Reluctantly, Nash and Jill gave in, their own grief and exhaustion finally winning out.
-Hugging Gabe tightly, Jill kissed against his cheek.
+Hugging Gabe tightly, Jill pressed her cheek to his.
 “Love you, be safe.”

 Gabe waited for his ride, his nearly-blind drunk state settling into comfortably numb.
 Downing the last of the coffee, he stirred restlessly, rising from the bar stool.
 “I’ll wait for my ride out front.”